adhese/sdk/README.md

 		</div>

 ###Asynchronous requests
 Asynchronous requests allow you to perform a request first and visualize the response later.
 The implementing client is responsible for correct ad reports.
 A tracker uri that is passed in the response should be requested when visualizing the ad.
 The SDK can be built with an extra Ajax request handler.
-If you plan to implement in a client that is already capable of performing async requests, you can omit this part of the SDK from the dist file by running 'make noajax'.
+If you plan to implement in a client that is already capable of performing asynchronous requests, you can omit this part of the SDK from the dist file by running 'make noajax'.

 ####Request and track